-Following on from closure of the registration period the passive stage task will be released to all entrants on the Thursday 21st April at 9am with a deadline for submitting it electronically by 5pm on Friday 22nd April.
-You will be given your results on Friday 7th May and, if you have achieved a high enough score to move forward, you will be invited to visit our offices in Coventry to take part in the National Qualifier Stage.
+The task will be released to all entrants at 9am on the first day (exact date TBC) with a deadline for submitting it electronically, on the same day, by 5pm.

+You will be notified of your results by the end of May and if you have achieved a high enough score to move forward, you will be invited to visit one of the venues around the UK to take part in the National Qualifier Stage.